erizov/Professor/semester_6/lecture_32_distributed_ml/data_parallelism/README.md

 ### Application

 5. Can you implement Data Parallelism from memory without looking at the code?
-6. What real-world problem could youadContentse Informationg Data Parallelism?
+6. What real-world problem could youadContentse InformatioDatasetata Parallelism?

 ### Debugging

 7. What are the most common mistakes when implementing Data Parallelism?
-8. How woulDataseContentest your Data Parallelism deployment?
+8. How woulDataseContentestInformationr Data Parallelism deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this aapproach